yankovai/yankovai.github.io/_posts/2015-04-25-ncaa-networkx-part1.md

             dod[team][opponent] = {'weight': 1}
 {% endhighlight %}

 The weight key between two teams in this case corresponds to the number of times the two teams played each other.
 However, in a lot of network graph problems, like finding the shortest distance between any two nodes, a larger weight implies a longer distance to traverse.
 Let's stop and think what it might mean to travel from node "Michigan" to node "Princeton".
 Perhaps Michigan is going to face off against Princeton and wants to get the inside scoop on how to beat the mighty Tigers by watching game tape.
-Well, Michigan played Syracuse once who played Cornell one who played Princeton twice.
+Well, Michigan played Syracuse once who played Cornell once who played Princeton twice.
 That's a total of 4 matches to watch.
 We also know that Michigan played Illinois 3 times who played Brown once who played Princeton twice for a total of 6 matches to watch.
 We want the "shortest" path from Team A to team B to be the one that has the most matches played.
 The inverse of edge weight will give us the desired behavior.
 We add the inverse weight as an edge attribute to the dictionary of dictionaries object:

 {% highlight python %}
 # Calculate inverse weight for distance measures